siuda7/day13-parking-lots/UIPrompts.md

 There will be a component on top of the parking lots, whihc includes a input for car plate number, a select to choose parking strategy and one park button and one fetch button.
 These components will need to be in same row

 --------------------------

+when the fetch function is click, it will call a api /fetch/{carpPlate}, where carPlate is the inputted car plate and a get requets.